astoeckel/led-controller/README.md

 # LED Controller
-## 4 Channel Buck LED Controller
+## 4-channel buck high power LED constant current source

 ![Assembled PCBs (two stacked together)](doc/photo.jpg)

-This repository contains the schematics and gerber files for a four channel high power LED constant current source with integrated PWM dimmer.
-The circuit is entirely built from easily sourcable through-hole components, and the two-layer PCB can be cheaply manufactured (about 15$ for ten boards, excl. shipping, total cost of one board will be about 20$, with high precision trimmer potentiometers and the AVR microcontroller being the most expensive parts).
+This repository contains the schematics and Gerber files for a four channel high power LED constant current source with integrated 12-bit PWM dimmer.
+The circuit is entirely built from easily sourceable through-hole components, and the two-layer PCB can be cheaply manufactured (expect about $15 for ten boards, excl. shipping, total cost of one board will be about $20, with high precision trimmer potentiometers and the AVR microcontroller being the most expensive parts).

 ## Specifications

+* 9x10cm PCB dimension
 * 7-25V DC input voltage
+* Four independently controllable channels with 4096 PWM steps
-* Up to 0.9A per channel, up to 3A per board
+* Max.
+0.9A per channel, max.
+3A total per board
-* Daisy-chainable UART for setting LED brightness in 4096 steps using an AVR µC
+* Daisy-chainable UART
 * Automated ramping with configurable speed
+* Lots of connections simplifying integration into other projects: small expansion header, power supply headers, fuse holder, DC jacket, screwable connection terminals, ...

 ## About

 This board is my first attempt at building a driver for high-power LEDs.
 LEDs in general must be driven with a constant current.
-A simple in-series resistor is often used for low-power LEDs, yet this approach is highly inefficient for high-power LEDs with several watts.
-A common technique for producing constant currents with high efficiency are so called [buck converters](https://en.wikipedia.org/wiki/Buck_converter).
+A simple in-series resistor is often used for low-power LEDs, yet this approach is highly inefficient for LEDs used in lighting applications.
+A commonly used constant current source circuit with high efficiency is the so called [buck converter](https://en.wikipedia.org/wiki/Buck_converter).

 Here, I designed a low-side switched buck converter from scratch without any specialized circuitry.
 Bare in mind that you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
 However, they lack most of the learning experience.

-The entire circuit was designed on a bread board, and should you really intend to use it I'd strongly recommend to make yourself familiar with the circuit on a bread board first―though in that case you should go with a stripped down one-channel version.
+The entire circuit was first designed on a bread board.
+Should you *really* intend to use it, I'd strongly recommend to make yourself familiar with the circuit on a bread board first―though in that case you should go with a stripped down one-channel version.

 Two of the PCBs are now at the heart of a wake-up light alarm-clock thingy with 36 high power LEDs (4 red, 4 green, 4 blue, 4 yellow, 20 white) in eight channels at 21.5V/300mA each and a total nominal light output of 3600 lumen.
 Which is fairly bright.
+The boards have been tested for several hundred hours.

-Schematic and board layout can be opened with [KICAD](http://kicad-pcb.org/).
-Important parts of the schematic are included below as images (missing below: the 3.3V power supply and lots of capacitors).
+Schematic and board layout can be opened with [KiCad](http://kicad-pcb.org/).
+Important parts of the schematic are included as images below (missing below: the 3.3V power supply and lots of capacitors, as well as the AVR connectivity).
 Final Gerber files for board production can be found in the `gerber` folder.

 **Important:**
 This is the first PCB I ever built and I am by no means an electrical engineer!
 So all the information provided here should be taken with more than just a grain of salt.
 Use the information and schematics provided _at your own risk_.
 This circuit operates at fairly high currents and frequencies in the 100 kHz range.
 You are responsible for all shielding required to prevent any interference in the RF spectrum!